vuxcode/pr1-project-IsakIzzy/README.md

 Except, if i click something and then return to blank.
 After that the selector wont appear again.

+Added the ingredient types as an updateable variable to item selection popup.

 # Project Summary